 Still, Annabel had not anticipated an invitation to Lord Connor’s.
-In fact, she’d had no plans to attend the party.

-Not until recently, anyway.
+In fact, she’d had no plans to attend the party—notn until recently, anyway.
 Now, her circumstances had changed.
-Now she had to get into the ball.
-Not only that, she needed to seek an audience with Lord Connor himself.
+Now she had to get into the ball; she needed to seek an audience with Lord Connor himself.
 As for the lack of an invitation, that was hardly enough to deter her.

 Her success in the endeavor fortunately depended on the sheer size of the masquerade, and as she climbed out of the hansom cab, she saw that Connor had not disappointed in that regard.
 There was a line of cabs along the street as long as the street itself, and consequently Annabel had to watch her step to avoid treading in horse filth.